seungzzang97/writeup/lord/gremlin/README.md

   highlight_file(__FILE__);
 ?>
 ```
-preg_match is the fuction filtered strings. for that reason Some strings are being filtered by it.
-When I try inputting filtered strings, It's as following.
+preg_match is the function that filter strings.
+for that reason, Some strings are being filtered by it.
+When I try inputting filtered strings, It's as follows.

 ```
 select id from prob_gremlin where id='{$_GET[id]}' and pw='{$_GET[pw]}';